eye-division/ray-lee/_projects/spin.md

 **Technical:**

-In addition to the devices made for *The Theremin Lesson*, *Spin*added three more spinning sirens, and ventilator which was turned into a kinetic sculpture, with the resulting sound amplified and processed, creating an amplified mechanical breath.&nbsp;
+In addition to the devices made for *The Theremin Lesson*, *Spin&nbsp;*added three more spinning sirens, and ventilator which was turned into a kinetic sculpture, with the resulting sound amplified and processed, creating an amplified mechanical breath.&nbsp;

 The new spinning sirens used car windscreen wiper motors while the original sirens from *The Theremin Lesson* had used 230v AC motors.
 A development in the work was the use of variable voltage DC power supplies so that the speed of rotation of the sirens could be controlled from a slow start to maximum speed and down again.